 In our modern world, which is rightly dominated by the scientific method and the individual's well-founded expectation of empirical evidence, the Jhānas are where the “rubber meets the road” on the spiritual path.
 The Jhānas allow practitioners to verify for themselves through their direct experience that a higher level of consciousness is possible by following the Path.
 This higher level of consciousness consists of profound tranquility and the epiphany of insight.

-Rachael O'Brien has spent the last 17 years investigating the spiritual path.
+Rachael O'Brien has spent almost 20 years investigating the spiritual path.
 She has studied the mystical traditions of Buddhism, Hinduism, and Christianity, and has trained in Theravadin and Tibetan Buddhist meditative practices.
-Rachael has been deeply influenced by the teachings of Venerable Bhante Vimalaramsi and the late Venerable Ayya Khema, whom she regards as her spiritual father and mother respectively.
+Rachael has been deeply influenced by the teachings of Venerable Bhante Vimalaramsi and the late Venerable Ayya Khema.

 In 2015, Bhante Vimalaramsi invited Rachael to teach the Dhamma.
-For the past two years, Rachael has led the Gainesville, Florida Tranquil Wisdom Insight Meditation (TWIM) sitting group.
-Rachael is also currently on the Board of Directors of the Resilience Charter School, where she teaches mindfulness practice to middle and high school students as part of their innovative curriculum.
+For the past three years, Rachael has led the Gainesville Tranquil Wisdom Insight Meditation (TWIM) sitting group.
+Rachael also chairs the Board of Directors of the Resilience Charter School, where she teaches mindfulness practice to students as part of their innovative curriculum.
 In 2016, Rachael co-taught the first Gainesville TWIM Retreat with Bhante Vimalaramsi and she has continued to lead retreats in Gainesville, Florida.
 Rachael offers weekly Dhamma talks and instruction in the practice of the Brahmavihāras.
 This is the practice taught by Bhante Vimalaramsi's formulation of Right Effort, which is known as the Six Rs methodology.

 Weekly interactive Classes

-All are welcome to a weekly Dhamma study group using the Pali suttas.
+All are welcome to join my weekly Dhamma study group where we investigate and discuss the Pali Suttas.
 The class includes online interactive attendance every Thursday 6:45pm Eastern, 3:45pm Pacific.
-To attend contact me, RachaelO'Brien firstname.lastname@example.org,
+To attend, contact RachaelO'Brien at